We’re sharing how to spray paint wicker furniture today!

 - Start by spray painting left to right, then stand behind the piece of furniture and spray right to left.
 This will help to give you better coverage which is not always easy with wicker.

 Allow Plenty of Time to Dry Between Coats of Paint:

 - Spray paint dries fairly quickly and you may be in a rush to apply multiple coats of paint in a short amount of time but it’s worth the wait.

-- Weather elements like heat, cold, or humidity will affect the adhesion of the spray paint so make sure you’ve given your pieces plenty of time to dry between coats.
+- Weather elements like heat, cold, or humidity will affect the adhesion of the spray paint.
+So, make sure you’ve given your pieces plenty of time to dry between coats.

 - Wicker is one of those tricky mediums where it may look like your paint job has settled perfectly from one angle but it looks completely different from another angle.

-Keep in mind seasonal weather, can greatly affect how much pollen, dirt and debris will get into the nooks and crannies of your wicker furniture.
+Keep in mind seasonal weather, can greatly affect how much pollen, dirt, and debris will get into the nooks and crannies of your wicker furniture.